RaresAil/adr-express-ts/README.md

 - /domain
 - - /entities

-# Here you define the entiry (They are accessed with @Retrive('Entity.NAME') or from your ORM)
+# Here you define the entity (They are accessed with @Retrieve('Entity.NAME') or from your ORM)

-# Are automatically injectetd!
+# Are automatically injected!

 - - - entity.ts

-# Here you define the domain (They are accessed with @Retrive('Domain.NAME'))
+# Here you define the domain (They are accessed with @Retrieve('Domain.NAME'))

-# Are automatically injectetd!
+# Are automatically injected!

 - - domain.ts